Important-because of COVID, trip may be becancelled either by UVM or because Costa Rica is not open to U.S. Visitors

 find comfort in knowing that we have had no major health

-problem in 16 previous trips.
-Costa Rica remains one
+problem in 21 previous trips.
+Costa Rica remains a

-of the safest places to travel, and we are expert in
+safe places to travel, and we are expert in reducing the

-reducing what risks there are.
-Your personal equipment will
+health and safety risks Your personal equipment will need to

-equipment required but expect walking with a fairly good
+equipment required but plan for walking with a fairly good

 load for a mile.